knightebsuku/letmenotifyu/README.md

 Letmenotifyu
 ====================

-Program to notifyu users of new Episode and Movie releases from primewire.ag
+Program to notifyu users of new episodes from primewire.ag and movies from https://yts.re/api

+Full program details on

-Version: 2.0.7
+Version: 2.1
 -------------------

 Program Features